eluckie/VenderOrderTracker.Solution/README.md

 ## Known Bugs

 * If forms are not fully filled out, it changes the unfilled input to a blank space
+* If deleting an order from the list and then attempting to view order details for a later order, path does not update properly to account for 1 less order
+* ^ same issue with deleting a vendor from the list

 ## Stretch Plans

-* Add the ability to delete all Orders belonging to a Vendor
 * Add the ability to note whether an order has been paid for or not
 * Add custom CSS and JavaScript
 * Add search functionality